 “Two driven jocks help fax my big quiz.”
 Some of these pangrams sound like silly sentences.
 Make sure you aren’t using these words and phrases that make you sound stupid.

 “Waltz, nymph, for quick jigs vex Bud.”
 Make sure to avoid these redundant phrases you’re probably using all the time.

 “My girl wove six dozen plaid jackets before she quit.”
 That’s a lot of jackets!
 Every word nerd will appreciate these funny grammar jokes.

 “Sixty zippers were quickly picked from the woven jute bag.”
 Here are 70 words (and phrases) you’re probably using all wrong.

 Pangram #7: Black quartz

 “Sphinx of black quartz, judge my vow.”
-Check out these funny hyperbole examples that will make you laugh out loud.
+Check out these hyperbole examples.

 Pangram #8: Wizard in the fog